python/devguide/parser.rst

     rule_name[typr] (memo):
         ...

-Selectively turning on memoization for a handful of rules, the parser becomes faster and uses less memory.
+By selectively turning on memoization for a handful of rules, the parser becomes faster and uses less memory.

 .. note::
     Left-recursive rules always use memoization, since the implementation of left-recursion depends on it.